shubham526/SIGIR2021-Entity-Retrieval/README.md

 The python scripts have a help function which may be called using the `--help` option with then script.
 For example, `python entity_rerank.py --help`.

-## Reading the TREC CAR data
+## Reading the aspect-linked TREC CAR corpus
 The TREC CAR data can be read using the official `trec-car-tools` available [here](https://github.com/TREMA-UNH/trec-car-tools).
 We use the Java version in this work.

 Below is a code snippet in Java to read the aspect-linked corpus.

-You can read the aspect linked corpus like this:

 ```
  BufferedInputStream bis = new BufferedInputStream(new FileInputStream(filePath));